 Can you see the signs of the times?
-I don’t know if I’m becoming more aware of how our government is affecting me through presidential decisions/policies/laws/regulations, or maybe I’m just getting older and that has caused me to become more mature and more concerned about how our leaders in government are protecting and/or violating my rights (or the rights of someone else).
+I don’t know if I’m becoming more aware of how our government is affecting me through how the President’s decisions or lifestyle, or maybe I’m just getting older and that has made me more mature and more concerned about how governmental leadership can protect and/or violate my rights (or the rights of someone else).
 Maybe both thoughts are true.
 Nevertheless, I feel that the politics and political environment in America has become a topic of much disagreement between people for the last 10 years.

 Regardless of your political party affiliation, I feel that everyone has to at least agree that the political climate of today has become violent and is polarizing our country in a negative way.
 Especially as our leaders have literally waged a war with many press and media outlets across the nation.